zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER FIVE.md

 silvery eyes were a bit creepy.

 "Your father, on the other hand, favored a mahogany wand.
-Eleven inches.Pliable.
+Eleven inches.
+Pliable.
 A little more power and excellent for transfiguration.
 Well, Isay your father favored it -- it's really the wand that chooses thewizard, of course."

-Mr. Ollivander had come so close that he and Harry were almost nose tonose.
+Mr. Ollivander had come so close that he and Harry were almost nose to nose.
 Harry could see himself reflected in those misty eyes.

 "And that's where..."